TechnologyEnhancedLearning/MVCBlazor/LH.MVCBlazor.Server/wwwroot/StaticFiles/ReadMe.md

 - the intention should be for prerender html to be as close to the hydrated version as possible so the screen does not flicker.
 - we dont have to prerender everything we can have loaders that wait until lifecycle stages that happen after prerender
 - Anything *Async* that updates after initial render will not happen in NoJS because lifecycles top after rendering.
+- Prerendering will wait for async services before rendering so there can be a wait
+	- we can build a loader into the layout if its decided needed
+	- this means we have a skeleton all be it very detailed and for nojs requirement functional, therefore often no loader in components is needed as there will be visible html already.
+In this scenario adding a loader will result in seeing (if very slow connect): blank loading of prerender, prerender, static parts of html with loading on async parts from webassembly kicking in, webassembly hydration and async complete resulting in complete view.
+But removing nojs prerendered html to place a loader to put back identical html do not seem the best experience and instead relying on prerender in most cases will be best.

 ### Further Information
 The project did have all the view components in and css in previously.